Keluar Sekejap

-Keluar Sekejap (alternatively referred by its initials KS) is a weekly Malaysian political podcast hosted by two Malaysian politicians Khairy Jamaluddin and Shahril Hamdan.
+Keluar Sekejap (alternatively referred by its initials KS) is a weekly Malaysian political podcast primarily hosted by two Malaysian politicians Khairy Jamaluddin and Shahril Hamdan.
 It launched its pilot episode on March 1, 2023, and officially its first episode on March 7, 2023, on YouTube and Spotify.
 Keluar Sekejap has consistently been ranked as one of Malaysia's most popular podcasts and has influenced the trend of political podcasting in the country and the Southeast Asian region.
 The podcast has been available on various platforms such as YouTube, Spotify, and Apple Podcasts with highlights uploaded onto their main Instagram, Facebook, TikTok and Twitter page.

 Background

 Keluar Sekejap initially started due to KJ and Shahril's dismissal from the United Malays National Organisation (UMNO) and was inspired from the British podcast The Rest is Politics hosted by Alastair Campbell and Rory Stewart, who were also both expelled from their parties.
 KJ and Shahril's expulsion started due to their open criticism towards the sitting president Ahmad Zahid Hamidi.
 KJ, who was the former UMNO Youth Chief wanted to compete for the presidential post for the 2023 United Malays National Organisation leadership election, but then was denied and sacked before the party election took place allegedely due to sabotaging the party during GE-15.
 Shahril was also dismissed for 6 years but was not entirely sacked from the party.

 The podcast regularly receives six figure views per episode whilst including various notable local politicians such as former Malaysian Prime Ministers Mahathir Mohamad and Ismail Sabri Yaakob, and international leaders including Leader of the Opposition of Singapore Pritam Singh and the former Governor of Jakarta Anies Baswedan.